Modern Family logo

 The Court will presume that this guideline child support is in the children’s best interest.
 However, there are additional factors a court may consider that justify increasing or decreasing the guideline amount.

 To deviate from the guideline child support, a Court must find that the guideline amount is “unjust or inappropriate under the circumstances.”
 A finding by the Court that an obligor is intentionally or voluntarily under-employed or unemployed may affect the amount of child support paid.
-The same is true if the needs of the child require more support due to physical, developmental, or educational issues.
+The same is true if the child’s needs require more support due to physical, developmental, or educational issues.

 Step Five: Determine Whether An Automatic Reduction In Child Support Is Applicable